jp-diegidio/Nan.Numerics.Prime-Prolog/README.md

     ==

 To be done: Implement parallel factoring functions.
-To be done: Implement probabilitic test error estimates?
-To be done: Implement option for num. of probabilistic iterations?
 To be done: Implement prime counting/n-th prime functions.
 To be done: Implement deterministic tests?
 To be done: Improve compatibility with other Prolog systems.